Frequently Asked Questions

 Offering our students access to high quality materials and services is a top priority at Sage Oak Charter School.
 To that end, we strive to offer as many materials and service vendors as parents request.
-After vendors have submitted their application and the vendor has been approved, their name will be found on the school’s website using the OPS (Online Purchasing System) link.
-This link will allow parents to easily search and view our vendors.
+After vendors have submitted their application and the vendor has been approved, their name will be found on the school’s vendor page - featuring a search tool that will allow parents to easily search and view our vendors.

 Sage Oak Charter School seeks to have quality programs in place that allow for flexibility while staying compliant within the law.

 Students in K-8 will enjoy the freedom to explore topics and standards at their individual working level and pace.
 At Sage Oak Charter School, we will strive to create an independent study school that is sustainable through policies and practices that put the best interest of students first while following charter school guidelines and best practices.
 We realize that students flourish when there is maximum flexibility and we fully support a parent’s right to educate their children in a manner that honors their unique learning style.

 In our WASC accredited high school program, we strive to create a program that meets the needs of all students whether they be university, community college, trade school or career bound.
 The school will provide a high level of support to our families through a partnership with TFs who are highly trained and comfortable serving high school students.
 Our highly qualified teachers will work with students to create a high school course plan that meets the requirements no matter what path is chosen.
 Parents can feel confident that the school’s high school program is reputable and high quality.
 We offer many diverse options to meet your high school student’s individual needs.

 Yes, as of Spring 2016, Sage Oak Charter School has been accredited by the Western Association of Schools and Colleges (WASC).